HewlettPackard/swarm-learning/docs/FAQ.md

 ## What are the components of Swarm Learning?

 Swarm Learning has 5 types of components that form a network.
 They are Swarm Learning nodes, Swarm Network nodes, SWCI nodes, SPIRE Server nodes, and License Server nodes.
-Refer the Swarm Learning cookbook for more details.

 ## What is the License server node?